Tramadol vs Oxycodone

 Oxycodone

-Since the 1960s, oxycodone was already known to be highly addictive.
-It’s a Schedule II controlled substance, more potent than tramadol.
-The classification means it has high potential for abuse, with use potentially leading to severe psychological or physical dependence.
+Oxycodone is a Schedule II controlled substance, meaning it’s more potent than tramadol.
+It has a high potential for abuse, with use potentially leading to severe psychological or physical dependence.

 Oxycodone’s effects usually kick in within 15 minutes.
 It’s more potent and fast-acting than tramadol and morphine.